-The statistic shows the 20 countries with the largest gross domestic product (GDP) in 2014.
-In 2014, Switzerland ranked 20th with an estimated GDP of about 679.03 billion U.S. dollars.
+The statistic shows the 20 countries with the largest gross domestic product (GDP) in 2015.
+In 2015, Saudi Arabia ranked 20th with an estimated GDP of about 648.97 billion U.S. dollars.

 Global gross domestic product